-How to see how much time you’re spending on Android apps
+How to check how much time you spend on Android apps

 The results might surprise you.

-Which begs the question, just how much time are we spending looking at Reddit, Instagram, and other apps that call our phones home.
-It’s fairly easy to do this on an iPhone, but what about on Android?
+This begs the question, how much time are we spending looking at Reddit, Instagram, and other apps that call our phones home?

-How to check app usage time on your Android phone
+How to check app usage time on Android

 On a Google Pixel device, it’s super easy to check your app usage stats:

 - Scroll down to Digital Wellbeing and tap on it

 - You’ll then see an overview of your app usage stats.
 Tapping on any of the names gives you a more in-depth view of your usage of that app, including when you used it most during the day.

 - The Dashboard option shows information about Unlocks, Notifications, and App Usage.
 You can also set timers to limit your use of a particular app during the day.